The Texas

 Got a ticket?

 Many of you find this site after getting a ticket or being involved in an crash.
 Oftentimes, you've been cited with something you hadn't heard of before, or you dispute the allegation.
 Hopefully, you find the answer here, but if not, I encourage you to continue your search using the resources discussed above.
 In the end, you may find that the citation is valid.
-If that's the case, then take your medicine and pay the fine, or better, take defensive driving, and consider it a learning experience.
+If that's the case, then take your medicine and pay the fine, or better, take a defensive driving course, and consider it a learning experience.
 However, I have gotten messages from many folks that clearly indicate to me that sometimes even the police (who are human, after all) don't always get it right, so it's perfectly reasonable to double-check.
 Also, it's certainly not unheard of that traffic enforcement in many places is done for revenue enhancement, and officers may get overzealous and sloppy in their duties as a result.

 Don't be that guy